-Machine learning is a method and technology that allows you to automatically find patterns in large amounts of data.
-For example, you can determine which characteristics of the hotel affect user satisfaction or learn from the user's travel history to choose the destinations that the client is most likely to buy a ticket to.
+Machine learning is a method and technology that allows you to find patterns in large amounts of data automatically.
+For example, you can determine which hotel characteristics affect user satisfaction or learn from the user's travel history to choose the destinations to which the client is most likely to buy a ticket.

-There are also challenges to determine the style and quality of photographs with which hotels sell better.
-There are scientific works on the detection of image quality, where the neural network selects the best photos for sales.
+There are also challenges in determining the style and quality of photographs with which hotels sell better.
+There are scientific works on detecting image quality, where the neural network selects the best photos for sales.

 Another one of the big challenges in the travel business that is similar to the credit scoring challenge is knowing if a person will cancel a booking.
 The fact is that from the moment when a person makes a reservation until the moment of his settlement, it usually takes some time.
 This is similar to the situation when a person takes out a mortgage to buy real estate and you need to predict the probability with which he will return this money to the bank.
-In the time before the trip, the circumstances of the client may change, and usually, the aggregator or the hotel already has some data about the client.
+Before the trip, the client's circumstances may change, and usually, the aggregator or the hotel already has some data about the client.
 Also, the aggregator knows the data about the hotel supplier, there is a history of how often reservations are canceled for this supplier.
-An essential task for business, which will significantly optimize the distribution of numbers, is to understand in a timely manner what actions the client will take and minimize their losses, and based on all this data, you can build quite powerful predictive models.
+An essential task for business, which will significantly optimize the distribution of numbers, is to understand in a timely manner what actions the client will take and minimize their losses.
+Based on all this data, you can build powerful predictive models.

 But these are the tasks of the big players.
 In smaller companies, there is a problem that user conversion does not increase from the introduction of machine learning since the flow of customers is small, and it is difficult to achieve a significant effect from machine learning.
 There are a lot of such companies, so far advanced machine learning is not very useful for them, but classical analytical tools, optimization methods, and so on work well.

-There are some problems in booking air tickets.
+There are some problems with booking air tickets.
 Airline sales are a tough, low-margin business, and there are also challenges that machine learning can help with.
 For example, there is also the task of predicting whether a person will cancel a plane booking, whether he actually went to the site to buy a ticket, or whether he is simply interested in this direction.
-The main focus in air travel, of course, is to optimize routes for customers, but this is more about algorithms and analytics than predictive modeling.
+Of course, the main focus in air travel is to optimize routes for customers, but this is more about algorithms and analytics than predictive modeling.

 Third-party products for hoteliers are also appearing: for example, mailing optimization services that allow you to understand which site visitors should not send advertising mailings, as well as various metasearch engines that try to predict the conversion of a client coming to the site.